alembics/disco-diffusion/README.md

 <a href="https://colab.research.google.com/drive/18LWFeJUz9QkCY0d9mMyp3bqmbCh-wrvX" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open in Colab"/></a>

-A frankensteinian amalgamation of notebooks, models and techniques for the generation of AI Art and Animations.
+A Druid's re-amalgamation of an already frankensteinian amalgamation of notebooks, models and techniques for the generation of AI Art and Animations.

 [to be updated with further info soon]